Our posture on privacy

 What privacy issues should customers consider with delivery files?

-Customers review where result files land, who can access that storage, and how long downstream systems retain the outputs.
-NOSIBLE can return results in an HTTP response, encrypted JSON file, private Pub/Sub channel, S3 bucket, or customer-selected storage system.
+Customers should review where result files land, who can access that storage, and how long downstream systems retain the outputs.
+NOSIBLE protects Bulk Search and Time Search delivery files with encryption, but customers control their downstream storage and access policies.